imclab/open-source-max-projects/README.md

 Didgeridoo Live Performance -- To be created

-Derek Franz Patches -- A friend of mine, who's quite prolific at Max...I'm looking ot make sure his various patches don't disappear into the ethers.
+Derek Franz Patches -- A friend of mine, who's quite prolific at Max...I'm looking to make sure his various patches don't disappear into the ethers.
+Chris Harbster --
 ----
 My intention is to put a stack of max patches up on here that I've around somewhere...